sebawita/articles/flexible-frame-composition/flexible-frame-composition.md

 }
 ```

- * navigate - using outlet - to the same path, but with a different param - from `player/x` to `player/x+1`
+ * navigate - using absolute path - to the same path, but with a different param - from `player/x` to `player/x+1`

+When navigating using absolute path, there is no way for us to tell the router to stay at the same path.
+Therefore we have to provide the full path each time.

 ```
 navigateNext() {